Curriculum Statement for the Implementation of Mathematics

 Each academic year there is a maths challenge day, where an external company comes into school to run a themed day.
 There are also whole school competitions held internally for all children as well as external cluster events and competitions attended by children from the school.

-Number facts and times tables (Learn-its) are encouraged to be learnt at home.
-Each class will also have a maths challenge area with relevant challenges which the children can either complete in the class or at home.
+Number facts and times tables are encouraged to be learnt at home.
+Home learning is supported by our subscription to Times Tables Rockstars.
+Each class also has a maths challenge area with relevant challenges which the children can either complete in the class or at home.

 Recent developments have focused on the following areas_;